bcgov/entity/docs/Way of Working/Sprint Review.md

 * Remove button enabled when the user is logged in as a Member #2180 - Nitin - 2 min
 * Only owner is allowed to change the account Name #2497  - Nitin - 2 min
 * API change that we made - Affiliate incorporation of new business to account # 2412 - Loren

+## Feedback/Action Items
+* Carol suggested to see if it makes more value to capture the Directors cell phone number in the incorporation process.
+It can be used for text notification(Ex Your AR is due in <> days).
+Linda/Kaine to look into this.
+* Socialize Production vs Market Release to the Development team members.
+Jyoti to work with Scrum Masters and OCM team for socializing the definition
+* Suggestion to move the meeting from 2-3 PM Tuesday to 11AM Tuesday to better accomodate stakeholders.
+Jyoti to look into this and update the calendar invite
+* Some stakeholders need to be added to this invite.
+Sinead to send the list to Jyoti and Jyoti to add it to their calendar.
+* Simona suggested that it would be more valuable to mention the stage of the development work when the application is being demoed to stakeholders(Ex.
+This is currently in Dev vs Test and will be in Production on < > date)
 ----
 ### Jan 21, 2020 - Sprint (Milestone) 21
 ----